 Pit tagging a large number of juvenile O. mykiss in their natal streams provide several interesting and important results related to life history diversity.
-First, it appears the bulk of the migration for juvenile steelhead smolts, and perhaps pre-smolts, emigrate from their natal streams during the spring (Figure 11).
-We also observed a fall migration of tagged juvenile O. mykiss out of the upper Yakima tributary streams (Figure 11).
+First, it appears the bulk of the migration for juvenile steelhead smolts, and perhaps pre-smolts, emigrate from their natal streams during the spring (Figure 14).
+We also observed a fall migration of tagged juvenile O. mykiss out of the upper Yakima tributary streams (Figure 14).
 We speculated that the fall migration may be driven by dropping stream temperatures and increased fall discharge.
-While there was no clear relationship between these variables, there may be an inverse relationship between average monthly stream temperature and monthly emigration from the Teanaway basin (Figure 12).
+While there was no clear relationship between these variables, there may be an inverse relationship between average monthly stream temperature and monthly emigration from the Teanaway basin (Figure 15).
 While the juvenile emigration from the tributary streams did occur primarily in the spring and fall period, fish did move past our interrogation site during most months of the calendar year.
+These observations are based upon the previous year's outmigration (2015) due to incomplete detections for our instream arrays in 2016 following the flood events that destroyed our equipment.

-Figure 11.
+Figure 14.
 Number of fish migrating from select upper Yakima tributaries by month during 2015.

-Figure 12.
+Figure 15.
 Number of juvenile emigrants detected each month at the mouth of the Teanaway River relative to average monthly stream discharge (cfs; right axis) and stream temperature (C; Second right axis).
 Water temperature was monitored until Oct.
 15, 2015 when the monitoring equipment failed.

 We were interested to know if the length vs. weight relationship of anadromous juveniles at the time of tagging were any different than that of the resident or rearing O. mykiss population.
-An analysis of co-variance (ANCOVA) of the \log{10} transformed length vs. weight relationship indicates that there is a slight, but significant, difference in the length/weight relationship between life history forms (P < 0.001).
-Anadromous juveniles generally weigh less at a given length than their resident counterparts (Figure 13) although the variation around these average relationships would make it difficult to distinguish between life histories for individual fish.
+An analysis of co-variance (ANCOVA) of the log{10} transformed length vs. weight relationship indicates that there is a slight, but significant, difference in the length/weight relationship between life history forms (P < 0.001).
+Anadromous juveniles generally weigh less at a given length than their resident counterparts (Figure 16) although the variation around these average relationships would make it difficult to distinguish between life histories for individual fish.

-Figure 13.
-Log10 transformed length weight relationship for resident O. mykiss and rearing steelhead juveniles.
+Figure 16.
+Log{10} transformed length weight relationship for resident O. mykiss and rearing steelhead juveniles.
 The steelhead were tagged as juveniles and detected as returning adults in subsequent years.
 The resident population was defined as tagged individuals that were not detected as migrants in subsequent years.

-Back calculations of the length at age for resident rainbow trout and anadromous steelhead smolts for the Middle Fork Teanaway River, North Fork teanaway River, Swauk Creek, and the West Fork Teanaway River indicated there may be slight differences in the growth trajectories of the two life histories during the freshwater rearing phase (Figure 14).
+Back calculations of the length at age for resident rainbow trout and anadromous steelhead smolts for the Middle Fork Teanaway River, North Fork Teanaway River, Swauk Creek, and the West Fork Teanaway River indicated there may be slight differences in the growth trajectories of the two life histories during the freshwater rearing phase (Figure 17).
 Low sample sized limited our comparisons to length at age 0 and age 1.
-There was no significant difference between resident and anadromous back calculated length at age 0 (P = 0.33) but there was for age 1 fish (P = 0.05) with smolts generally being larger at age 1 than their resident counterparts (Figure 14).
-We will collect additional samples in the coming year to increase our confidence it this observation.
+There was no significant difference between resident and anadromous back calculated length at age 0 (P = 0.33) but there was for age 1 fish (P = 0.05) with smolts generally being larger at age 1 than their resident counterparts (Figure 17).

-Figure 14.
+Figure 17.
 Back calculated length at age (mm; fork length, FL) from scale samples collected from resident rainbow trout based on PIT tag recapture histories, and known smolts from four upper Yakima Tributary streams.